 A transport system that requires people to be active is hugely beneficial to our city, as well as to the health and wellbeing of our community.
 Benefits include thriving business areas, reduced congestion and vehicle operating costs, greater safety, resilient infrastructure and a better environment.

 - A safe environment for pedestrians and cyclists on a high speed road

 - Safety improvements for road users including new LED lighting and roadside barriers

 - Attractive facilities for new users

-- Improved connectivity between the wider Hutt Valley and Wainuiomata
+- Improved connectivity between Lower Hutt and Wainuiomata

 - Improved access to existing mountain bike trails and walkways.